An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Introduction

 \textbf{Challenge 3: Limited observability for transient network anomalies.} GPU training clusters are dominated by CC workloads, many of which usually finish within $O(ms)$ and even $O(\mu s)$.
 Nonetheless, when network anomalies occur, NCCL lacks fine-grained observability to capture the $O(\mu s)$-level network performance drops at runtime.
 It prevents operators from promptly localizing the anomalous links, which is essential to provide proofs for ``network innocence''.

-Some existing studies from industrial communities \cite{jiang2024megascale, qian2024alibaba, gangidi2024rdma, an2024fire, hu2024characterization, dong2025evolution} have shared their experience in large-scale LLM training.
-However, none of them presents a comprehensive and systematic perspective on an ideal CC service with optimized efficiency, reliability, observability.
+While some existing studies from industrial communities \cite{jiang2024megascale, qian2024alibaba, gangidi2024rdma, an2024fire, hu2024characterization, dong2025evolution, si2025ncclx} have shared their experience in large-scale LLM training, none of them presents a comprehensive and systematic perspective on an ideal CC service with optimized efficiency, reliability, observability in large-scale production environments.
 In this paper, we propose \X (Infrawaves Collective Communication Library), an efficient, reliable and observable CCL for large-scale GPU training clusters.
 Based on real-world cases and shared requirements from our customers, we present our practices for designing and operating a production-level CCL in detail.
-To the best of our knowledge, this is the first work to thoroughly discuss the requirements, architectural design and operational considerations of a full-scale and production-ready CCL.
+To the best of our knowledge, this is the first work that comprehensively discusses the requirements, designs and operations of a successful CCL in production environment at scale.

 \X includes three key designs.
-Firstly, inspired by DPDK's philosophy of kernel bypasses and zero copies \cite{dpdk}, \X adopts a DPDK-like P2P mechanism to 1) offload P2P primitives from GPU kernels to CPU threads for minimal SM consumption, and 2) remove the cumbersome operations for zero memory copies.
-DPDK-like P2P can not only spare more SM resources for GEMMs and improve the P2P bandwidth and latency performance, but also allow us to optimize the overlaps of pipeline parallelism during LLM training process.
+Firstly, \X employs a SM-free P2P mechanism to minimize SM consumption.
+Specifically, it utilizes CPU-based alternatives to GPU kernels for intra-node data movement, GPU-CPU synchronization, and CUDA stream dependency management.
+SM-free P2P can not only spare more SM resources for GEMMs and improve the P2P performance, but also allow us to optimize the overlaps of pipeline parallelism during LLM training process.
 Secondly, \X introduces a primary-backup queue pair (QP) mechanism between each GPU pair.
-When a NIC port happens, \X switches to the backup QP, enabling runtime state migration between QPs and breakpoint retransmission to tolerate NIC port downs.
+When a link failure happens, \X switches to another healthy link via backup QP, enabling runtime state migration between QPs and breakpoint retransmission to tolerate NIC port downs.
 Thirdly, \X exploits the narrow-waist abstraction of Remote Direct Memory Access (RDMA) to monitor throughput in $O(\mu s)$ granularity.
 It records the generation timestamps of Work Requests (WRs) and Work Completions (WCs), and utilizes a sliding window to smooth out fluctuations measured by the naive per-message scheme.